Charles Lapworth (journalist): The film industry

 In September 1925 in England Lapworth accepted an offer to join the board of Gainsborough Pictures Ltd, where he worked as a production manager and was associated with the early films of the producer Michael Balcon.
 He also wrote film scripts for the company.
 In November 1925 it was reported that Gainsborough Pictures had signed Alfred Hitchcock to direct his second film called Fear o'God, based on an original story by Lapworth.
 The film was released as The Mountain Eagle in October 1926, with Lapworth credited as a co-writer.
 Lapworth was also a writer, together with the director Graham Cutts, on the production of The Cabaret Kid (also known as The Sea Urchin), released in November 1926.
 Lapworth resigned from Gainsborough Pictures in July 1926.

 Lapworth was employed as the production manager for the Société Générale des Films, producers of La Passion de Jeanne d'Arc, released in France in October 1926.

 Lapworth was on the board of directors of Whitehall Films Ltd., in the position of distribution manager.
 The company was floated to the public in November 1927.
-Whitehall Films built a studio at Elstree in Herfordshire, completed by about May 1928.
+Whitehall Films built a studio at Elstree in Hertfordshire, completed by about May 1928.
 In July 1928 it was reported that Whitehall Films had acquired three French films, The Passion of Joan of Arc, Gentlemen at Arms and Baccarat, for distribution in Britain.
 The company had also completed its first production, Juan Jose.
 After having paid seven thousand dollars for Joan of Arc, the film was banned by the British censor for its depiction of tormenting English soldiers prior to Joan's execution.
 The share float had raised "£168,000 from the British public on the strength of Government 'protection' of the British film industry", but by early 1929 Whitehall Films was showing a substantial loss.
 In May 1928 the general business manager, Norman Pogson, resigned from the board of Whitehall Films and Lapworth resigned soon afterwards.
 By December 1930 bankruptcy proceedings had commenced against the company.